How Do I Measure The ROI Of My Webinars: The 7-Metric Framework That Proves Marketing Impact

 Metric 6: Content Multiplication Value

 Why It Matters: Webinars create substantial content assets that continue generating value long after the live event, significantly improving overall ROI.
+Webinar recordings extend the lifecycle and accessibility of the webinar, allowing audiences to engage on their own schedule.

 Calculation Formula: